-The topics of zoning, land use and parking have been a subject of ongoing community discussion in the Merrick Neighborhood since the start of the planning process that began in late 2011 as part of the tornado recovery and redevelopment plan, "Keeping Tradition Alive in the Merrick Neighborhood: Revitalization Plan and Recommended Zoning Code" (2011 Plan).
-A copy of the 2011 Plan is included in the Appendix.
+The topics of zoning, land use and parking have been a subject of ongoing community discussion in the Merrick Neighborhood since the start of the planning process that began in late 2011 as part of the tornado recovery and redevelopment plan, "Keeping Tradition Alive in the Merrick Neighborhood: Revitalization Plan and Recommended Zoning Code" (Appendix X).

-The 2001 Plan recommended a new approach to zoning in the Merrick Neighborhood using a primarily form-based code (FBC) model.
+That plan recommended a new approach to zoning in the Merrick Neighborhood using a primarily form-based code (FBC) model.
 The public process for that plan found that most community members like the look and feel of their neighborhoods' homes and businesses.
 Yet the vast majority of structures do not conform with the existing zoning code and could not be rebuilt as they are today without special permits or variances.
 This poses financial hardships on existing property owners and inhibits future business development.
 Both are barriers to enhancing the local tax base.